Contact

 Why it is important

 The liver is a large and complex organ.
 Its functions are essential to life.
-Some of these functions include: carbohydrate, fat and protein metabolism, drug detoxification and bile excretion.
-Because of its vital regulatory function, disruption to the liver can ultimately lead to liver failure and death.
+Some of these functions include carbohydrate, fat and protein metabolism, drug detoxification and bile excretion.
+Because of its vital regulatory function, disruption to the liver can lead to liver failure and death.
 Liver disease accounts for approximately 2 million deaths per year worldwide and since 1970s the deaths due to liver disease have increased by 400%.
 Currently, the only curative treatment for patients with liver failure is orthotopic liver transplantation, so alternative treatment options are urgently required.
 However, research into liver diseases, including studies of the molecular pathological mechanisms and research into novel and more effective therapeutics, is hindered by a lack of hepatic models that can faithfully recapitulate complex disease phenotypes.
-Therefore, there is a strong need to generate better in vivo human hepatocyte models, which is what our lab does using iPSCs.
-Furthermore, the ability to generates patient-specific iPSCs, and their unlimited self-renewal ability, makes iPSC-derived hepatocytes a good source for future cell therapy.
+Therefore, there is a strong need to generate better models, which is what our lab does using iPSCs and human tissue.
+In addition, the ability to generate patient-specific iPSCs, and their unlimited self-renewal ability, makes iPSC-derived hepatocytes a potentially good source for future cell therapy.

 How it can benefit patients

-Our iPSC-hepatocyte models allow us to study the molecular mechanisms underpinning liver diseases.
-We use this understanding to discover more effective therapeutics for these diseases.
-Furthermore, the iPSC-hepatocytes themselves are potential candidates for liver cell therapy.
-Ultimately, our work aims to provide patients with liver disease with more effective treatment options.
+Our iPSC-hepatocyte models allow us to study the molecular mechanisms underpinning liver disease.
+We use this understanding to discover more effective therapeutics for patients with these diseases.

 Key publications